Proposed TLD Sponsorship Agreement

 3.8.3.
 Sponsor shall establish procedures for enforcement of registration requirements, and for challenges to particular registrations.
 Procedures for challenges to names registered contrary to the requirements of the Charter shall conform with the requirements set forth in Attachment 12.
 Changes to those procedures may be made only with the mutual written consent of ICANN and Sponsor (which neither party shall withhold without reason) or in the manner provided in Subsections 4.3 through 4.6.

 3.9.
 Registrations Not Sponsored by Registrars.
 Sponsor may register directly with the Registry Operator the domain names listed on Attachment 13 for its own use in sponsoring the Sponsored TLD.
-The total number of domain names listed on Attachment 13 at any time shall not exceed 1000.
-At the conclusion of its designation by ICANN as the sponsor for the Sponsored TLD, Sponsor shall transfer all such domain-name registrations to the entity or person specified by ICANN, except for registrations of those domain names that Attachment 13 specifically indicates that the Sponsor may retain, subject to registration policies applicable in the Sponsored TLD.
-As instructed from time to time by ICANN, Sponsor shall ensure Registry Operator maintains the registration of up to 1000 domain names within the Sponsored TLD for use by ICANN and other organizations responsible for coordination of the Internet's infrastructure.
+The total number of domain names listed on Attachment 13 at any time shall not exceed 500.
+At the conclusion of its designation by ICANN as the sponsor for the Sponsored TLD, Sponsor shall transfer all such domain-name registrations to the entity or person specified by ICANN.
+As instructed from time to time by ICANN, Sponsor shall ensure Registry Operator maintains the registration of up to 500 domain names within the Sponsored TLD for use by ICANN and other organizations responsible for coordination of the Internet's infrastructure.

 3.10.
 Bulk Access to Zone Files.
 Sponsor shall ensure Registry Operator provides bulk access to the zone files for the Sponsored TLD as follows: